slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 - chi sei? sono l’evoluzione di tutti i miei errori.
 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
 - I approve of me.
 I take nothing she says seriously, helps me relax.
 Change your actions, not yourself.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change.

-### On trust and reputation
 - A person who trusts no one now, once trusted someone too much.
 -->

-> *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
+> *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers — but never blame yourself.
 It’s never your fault.
 But it’s always your fault, because if you wanted to change you’re the one who has got to change."
 -- Katharine Hepburn [1907]*

 You are your word.
+Trust, not money, is the currency of business and life.

 Take responsibility.
 Only then you will cultivate respect for yourself and earn respect from others.
 Your choices have determined the body, bank account, and relationships that you have right now.

-Trust, not money, is the currency of business and life.

 > *"There is no greater fraud than the promise not kept."
 -- vox populi*